google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 Why we choose these ingredients for acne-prone skin

-Our goal is to support the skin’s natural balance, with ingredients chosen to work gently, consistently, and in harmony with the skin barrier and microbiome.
+At Upenya, we do not believe teen skincare should rely on overly harsh or aggressive formulations.
+Our goal is to support the skin’s natural balance, with ingredients chosen to work gently, consistently and in harmony with the skin barrier and microbiome.

 Healthy teen skin is not about quick fixes.
 It is about calm, supportive care over time.